nuwaLab/wingmuzz/README.md

-# WingFuzz
+# WingMuzz
-WingFuzz is a two-dimensional fuzzing schedule framework for IoT protocols.
+WingMuzz is a two-dimensional fuzzing schedule framework for IoT protocols.
 It enhances blackbox fuzzing with the power of greybox fuzzing (aka. *Wingmate*).
 Blackbox side uses Boofuzz (the successor of Sulley), Spike and Peach to perform blackbox fuzzing of network protocols.
 Greybox side uses AFLNet to enchance the efficiency and effectiveness of blackbox fuzzing.

 ## 0x01 Prerequisite
-WingFuzz and our experiments are tested under the OS of Ubuntu 20.04, either VMWare or Parallel Desktop.
+WingMuzz and our experiments are tested under the OS of Ubuntu 20.04, either VMWare or Parallel Desktop.

 - **AFLNet**